What is Eclectic Therapy and Why is it Helpful?

 Complex issues

-If someone is dealing with multifaceted mental health concerns, eclectic therapy can offer a tailored approach.
+If someone is dealing with multifaceted mental health concerns, eclectic therapy, much like multimodal therapy, can offer a tailored approach.
 It effectively addresses multiple issues or co-occurring disorders by combining techniques from various therapies.

 Previous therapy experience